Our Goals

 • Participant location data;

-The results of this work are published in Milando et. al.
+The results of this work are published here.

 During each summer, we have also installed temperature sensors across Chelsea and East Boston.